LAKERS TOGETHER: ‘We can’t wait to meet you.’ One constant is our passion for teaching. Watch a faculty member talk about your learning experience.

 Goebel, a Spanish elementary education major, started student teaching at Buchanan in January, but hasn't seen her 21 students since March 18.
 And, now that Gov. Gretchen Whitmer announced the cancellation of K-12 face-to-face instruction through the remainder of the school year, she may not get to see them again.

 "This has been so hard.
 I miss really miss my students and I worry about them," said Goebel, a native of Ada.

 Goebel had taken over teaching the class about five weeks before the governor first ended K-12 face-to-face instruction March 16.
 "My student teaching experience was amazing.
 I was very confident teaching," she said.

 Goebel and several of her friends have found a way to continue their teaching skills.
-They created a Facebook page and are posting instructional content for parents who are arranging school lessons for their children.
+They the Educational Resources for Parents and Students page on Facebook, and are posting instructional content for parents who are arranging school lessons for their children.
 Goebel said they are offering lessons and activities for all grades; she is creating content for elementary students.

 "We are posting daily lessons that include recordings, writing exercises, math and science lessons and doing read-alouds," she said.
 "Our goal is to make the material stress-free and community based.
 We are seeing that parents are feeling comfortable enough to leave comments, letting us know what they need."

 Goebel said it is her dream to teach in the GRPS system.
 In the governor's April 2 announcement, Whitmer said student teachers will be able to get temporary certification.

 Amy Schelling, director of teacher education in Grand Valley's College of Education, said teacher preparation faculty acted quickly and innovatively in March to develop alternative learning activities so teacher candidates could continue to gain, maintain and sharpen their teaching skills.